00siddhant00/LVCAutomation/README.md

-# Batch Video Generator System
+# Batch Lyrics Video Creation Automation System

 ### Hyper-Efficient Video Automation Suite 🎥✨
 Transform static backgrounds and subtitles into stunning animated lyric videos with ease!
 This tool automates the creation of videos by seamlessly integrating animated backgrounds, styled text overlays, and subtitle syncing.